Parsa307/WallpaperEnginePKGManager/README.md

-# Wallpaper Engine Pkg to Zip and back!
+# Wallpaper Engine PKG to Zip and back!
 Simple program to convert the Wallpaper Engine Pkg files to Zip and back!

-Supported version of pkg's: "PKGV0001", "PKGV0002"
+Supported version of PKGS's: "PKGV0001", "PKGV0002", "PKGV0021"